Understanding the Effects of Distractors on Reasoning Vision-Language Models: Additional experimental results

 \subsection{Detailed results for debiasing experiments}

-\cref{tab:waterbirds_columnwise_extended_full} presents the full results of our debiasing experiments on the Waterbirds dataset, extending the summary trends shown in \cref{fig:debias_figure1} and \cref{fig:prompt_figure1-a}.
-For each reasoning VLM, we report accuracy and reasoning length on the bias-aligned group, bias-conflicting group, and overall.
-Across four reasoning VLMs, enabling the thinking mode substantially increases reasoning length while noticeable accuracy drops in the bias-conflicting group.
-The proposed prompt strategy generally improves this trade-off.
+\cref{tab:waterbirds_columnwise_extended_full} presents the full results of our debiasing experiments on the Waterbirds dataset, extending the summary trends shown in \cref{fig:prompt_waterbirds}.
 All four reasoning VLMs with the prompt strategy show better performance on the conflicting.
 These detailed results confirm that our debiasing prompt can mitigate spurious-correlation failures on Waterbirds by steering the reasoning VLMs to reason primarily based on attributes of the target object rather than spurious cues.